MaishaMasnoon/node-docker/README.md

 Setting up the docker container:
 Download the node-docker repository
 Go to the directory that you have downloaded
-Open the command promt and the run the command "npm insall" to install the dependencies Also run "npm install express --save" to install the express and save it in the dependencies list Then you can run "node server.js" to see if the server is working
+Open the command promt and the run the command "npm install" to install the dependencies Also run "npm install express --save" to install the express and save it in the dependencies list Then you can run "node server.js" to see if the server is working